-This Program-wide RME guidance being worked on by the Council builds on the 2014 FW Program's Adaptive Management language, the 2011 Council recommendations for Programmatic Issue 2 and 3^[1], the 2013 Council https://www.cbfish.org/EstuaryAction.mvc/Documents).
+This Program-wide RME guidance being worked on by the Council builds on the 2014 FW Program's Adaptive Management language, the 2011 Council recommendations for Programmatic Issue 2 and 3^[1], the 2013 Council

-^{[1] 2011} Council Recommendations for Programmatic Issue 2 addresses Habitat effectiveness monitoring and evaluation; see staff-September 2016 memo to the Fish and Wildlife Committee for details about supporting documents and status.
+^[1] 2011 Council Recommendations for Programmatic Issue 2 addresses Habitat effectiveness monitoring and evaluation; see staff September 2016 memo to the Fish and Wildlife Committee for details about supporting documents and status.
 2011 Council Recommendations for Programmatic Issue 3 addresses Monitoring and evaluating the effectiveness of habitat actions in the estuary outlines the approach to guide RME in the estuary by synthesizing and updating RME information used to inform habitat action implementation in the estuary.
-For details on this approach see Action Effectiveness Monitoring and Research (AEMR) and Columbia Estuary Ecosystem Restoration Program (CEERP), CEERP Synthesis, and CEERP Action Plan (available:

-recommendations related to CHaMP, ISEMP and AEM, and the 2013 Council recommendations for umbrella projects.
-This Program-wide RME approach aims to improve the cost-effectiveness of Program RME tin the program.
+For details on this approach see Action Effectiveness Monitoring and Research (AEMR) and Columbia Estuary Ecosystem recommendations related to CHaMP, ISEMP and AEM, and the 2013 Council recommendations for umbrella projects.
+This Program-wide RME approach aims to improve the cost-effectiveness of Program RME in the program.